DevTeam/Pure.DI/README.md

 This sample references types from [this file](Pure.DI.UsageScenarios.Tests/Models.cs).

-### Dependency Injection with referencing implementations
+### Unbound instance resolving

-Autowiring automatically injects dependencies based on implementations even if it is not defined in the configuration chain. :warning: But this approach is not recommended.
+Autowiring automatically injects dependencies based on implementations even if it does not have an appropriate binding. :warning: This approach is not recommended.
 When you follow the dependency inversion principle you want to make sure that you do not depend on anything concrete.

 ``` CSharp
 public void Run()